Common Brittonic: Sources

-"May I, Windiorix for/at Cuamena defeat [or "summon to justice"] the worthless woman, [oh] divine Deieda."
+'May I, Windiorix for/at Cuamena defeat [or 'summon to justice'] the worthless woman, [oh] divine Deieda.'

-A tin/lead sheet retains part of 9 text lines, damaged, with likely Brittonic names.
+A tin/lead sheet retains part of nine text lines, damaged, with probable Brittonic names.

 Local Roman Britain toponyms (place names) are evidentiary, recorded in Latinised forms by Ptolemy's Geography discussed by Rivet and Smith in their book of that name published in 1979.
-They show most names he used were from the tongue.
+They show most names he used were from the Brittonic language.
 Some place names still contain elements derived from it.
 Tribe names and some Brittonic personal names are also taken down by Greeks and, mainly, Romans.

-Tacitus's Agricola says that the tongue differed little from that of Gaul.
+Tacitus's Agricola says that the language differed little from that of Gaul.
 Comparison with what is known of Gaulish confirms the similarity.

 Pictish and Pritenic

 Pictish, which became extinct around 1000 years ago, was the spoken language of the Picts in Northern Scotland.
 Despite significant debate as to whether this language was Celtic, items such as geographical and personal names documented in the region gave evidence that this language was most closely aligned with the Brittonic branch of Celtic languages.
 The question of the extent to which this language was distinguished, and the date of divergence, from the rest of Brittonic, was historically disputed.

-Pritenic (also Pretanic and Prittenic) is a term coined in 1955 by Kenneth H. Jackson to describe a hypothetical Roman era (1st to 5th centuries) predecessor to the Pictish language.
-Jackson saw Pritenic as having diverged from Brittonic around the time of 75-100 AD.
+Pritenic (also Pretanic and Prittenic) is a term coined in 1955 by Kenneth H. Jackson to describe a hypothetical Roman-era (1st to 5th centuries) predecessor to the Pictish language.
+Jackson saw Pritenic as having diverged from Brittonic around the time of 75–100 AD.